Premise Liability Attorneys in Central Virginia

 Those who suffer a slip and fall in the state of Virginia must be aware of the statutes of limitations regarding a slip and fall claim.
 The statutes of limitations govern the amount of time a person has to file a specific type of claim or lawsuit and vary from state to state.
 If an injured person fails to settle their claim or file a lawsuit within the time frame mandated by the statute of limitations, their claim will be forever barred and they will lose the right to recover damages for their injury.

 In the state of Virginia, the general statute of limitations for personal injury claims is two years.
 This means that you only have 2 years from the date of injury to file a lawsuit.
 There are some exceptions such as when the injury happens to a child.

 Being aware of the appropriate statute of limitations for a claim is extremely important.
 Failure to settle the claim or file a lawsuit within the required timeframe will mean the claim is legally barred and will make it impossible for the injured party to go forward with their slip and fall claim.
 This makes it incredibly important that you speak with a Virginia Injury Attorney soon after your injury or accident so that you are informed of the deadlines and requirements under Virginia law.

 What to Do Following a Slip and Fall in Virginia

 To ensure you receive the compensation you are entitled to following your Virginia slip and fall accident, make sure you do the following:

 - First, always seek medical attention.
 This is important to determine the extent of your injuries and receive proper treatment for those injuries.
-In some cases, you may not realize the extent of your injuries until days later, however a medical professional will know what to look for to identify those injuries quickly.
+In some cases, you may not realize the extent of your injuries until days later, however, a medical professional will know what to look for to identify those injuries quickly.

-- If you are physically able, take photographs of the floor area where you fell, as well as surrounding areas.
+- If you are physically able, take photographs of the floor area where you fell, as well as the surrounding areas.

 - If there were witnesses to your slip and fall, take the time to get the witnesses’ contact information—it could be invaluable later on.